Sherry AW

 Sherry Aw is a Principal Investigator at the Institute of Molecular and Cell Biology (IMCB), Agency for Science, Technology and Research (A*STAR) .

 Sherry started as an Independent Fellow at IMCB in 2017, before becoming a Principal Investigator at IMCB in 2021.
-Her interests lie in investigating roles of RNA, in particular microRNA, in neurodegeneration and movement disorders.
-She also develops RNA technologies for diagnostic, therapeutic and other translational applications.
+She develops RNA technologies for diagnostic, therapeutic and other translational applications.

-Sherry completed her Bachelor of Science in Biochemistry at the University of Wisconsin-Madison, USA.
-She then pursued her PhD in Developmental Biology at Harvard University, USA.
+Sherry obtained her Bachelor of Science in Biochemistry at the University of Wisconsin-Madison, USA, and her PhD in Developmental Biology at Harvard University, USA.

 AWARDS & GRANTS